danforthcenter/plantcv/docs/crop_position_mask.md

 **returns** newmask

 - **Parameters:**
-    - img - input image
+    - img - RGB or grayscale image data for plotting
     - mask - binary image to be used as a mask
     - x - amount to push in the vertical direction
     - y - amount to push in the horizontal direction